naj1024/pyspectrum/README.md

 ## Comand line Examples - generally just need the first one

-Some examples for running from command line
+Some examples for running from command line, from a pipenv shell prompt

     python ./SpectrumAnalyser.py         - Then goto http://127.0.0.1:8080 and configure the source